axelarnetwork/axelar-local-dev/README.md

 	console.log(`user2 has ${await  chain2.ust.balanceOf(user2.address)} UST.`);
 })();
 ```
+Simply run `node <path to the above script>` to test it.
 Additional examples are present in the `examples` directory and can be run with:

 ```
 node node_modules/axelar-local-gateway/examples/<example_dir>/<file_name>.js